 - Transaction limits.
 Savings and money market accounts are usually limited to six outgoing transactions a month.
-But many banks are temporarily waiving this limit due to COVID-19.

 - Interest rates.
 Look at advertised interest rates both around the corner and online, further analyzing fees and limitations that can eat into your bottom line.
 By shopping around, you can find the best business account available today.

 - Accessibility.
 Many online banks offer higher interest rates than you’ll find at your local bank.
 You won’t have the convenience of a neighborhood branch, but an extensive ATM network and linked account with your local bank could be worth it.

 - Minimum deposit requirements.
 Money market accounts typically have higher opening deposits than savings accounts, but you may snag a higher APY and easier access to your money.

 - Minimum balance requirements.
 How much you’ll need to keep in your account can range from a few bucks to tens of thousands of dollars, with higher rates applying to higher balances.

 Do large bank transfers take longer?

 No. Your bank’s system can support transfers of $2,000 to $200,000 without extra lag.
 Keep in mind that your bank may limit the amount you’re able to transfer in one transaction or to a specific recipient, though you can often make the case to increase your limit as your business grows.

 Case study: How keeping surplus capital in a business savings account can help grow your business